Clearing now open. Find out more.

 Teaching

-As an artist and experienced educator I have taught widely on contemporary art, digital arts (programming based with fine art), digital design and critical theory.
+I am an educator in experimental and contemporary art, digital arts (programming based with fine art), digital design methods, fieldwork methods and critical theory.
+I have worked a visiting tutor on many Fine Art courses.

-In addition to undergraduate and postgraduate teaching, I have supervised to completion 13 PhD's in areas ranging from Art & Labor in the Gig Economy to Arts Critical Encounters with the Meta/Physics of Landscape-Laboratories and Fabulation as a method in Factual Film and Recovery.
+In addition to undergraduate and postgraduate teaching, I have supervised to completion 13 PhD's in areas ranging from Art & Labor in the Gig Economy to Arts Critical Encounters with the Meta/Physics of Landscape-Laboratories.
+I continue to supervise and welcome applicants with experience in contemporary art and its intersection with science and the environment.

 Research

 As a contributor to the broader UK University research environment, I was a recent recipient as Co-I of AHRC funding exploring a UK based Practice Research Repository with Library and Information Services.
-This was based on work we have undertaken supporting the REF over many years using an online Virtual Research Environment.
+This was based on work CREAM have undertaken supporting the REF over many years using an advanced online Virtual Research Environment that addresses practice research.

 Publications